dch33/Quad-Sim/README.md

 Quad-Sim
 ========

-Private repository for early release version of parameter driven quadcopter simulation
+Early release version of parameter driven quadcopter simulation.

-To use download using the "Download to Zip" button on the right of this screen.
+To use, download all files using the "Download to Zip" button on the right of this screen.
 Then read the README file enclosed in that download for further instructions.